Three key figures for March 2022

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Comparison between the latest provisional estimate for January 2021 with the original provisional estimate for January 2020 as recorded before final figures available.
-The final revised volume of sales in January 2020 was 7,022 an annual increase of 7.7 per cent in January 2021.
-However, the sales volume for January 2021 is still subject to revision.↩
+- Comparison between the latest provisional estimate for January 2022 with the original provisional estimate for January 2021 and January 2020 as recorded before final figures available.
+The final revised volume of sales in January 2021 was 7,753 an annual decrease of 7.4 per cent in January 2022.
+However, the sales volume for January 2022 is still subject to revision.↩